makelarisjr/laravel-2fa/README.md

 php artisan vendor:publish --provider="MakelarisJR\Laravel2FA\Laravel2FAServiceProvider"
 ```

+For more info about the configuration, please refer to the [Wiki article](https://github.com/makelarisjr/laravel-2fa/wiki/Configuration)

 Next, you have to add the necessary trait to the authenticatable model.
 This package can be used by any model, and you are not limited only to the User model.

 ```php